-- b.
+- ii.
 Framework.
-Pursuant to the mission of improving the academic achievement of all students in the public schools of Alabama, candidates will align their practice with the Model Core Teaching Standards developed by the Interstate Teacher Assessment and Support Consortium (InTASC). - c.
+Pursuant to the mission of improving the academic achievement of all students in the public schools of Alabama, candidates will align their practice with the Model Core Teaching Standards developed by the Interstate Teacher Assessment and Support Consortium (InTASC). - iii.
 Curriculum.
-The curriculum is reflective of the recommendations of the National Council of Teachers of Mathematics (NCTM), the Conference Board of the Mathematics Sciences (CBMS), the U.S. DOE, and the Mathematics Sciences Research Institute (MSRI).
-These standards have been aligned with the Alabama Course of Study to ensure that candidates in programs that span grades K-5 have a deep knowledge and understanding of all the numerical practices that students in this grade band should develop. - d.
+The curriculum is reflective of the recommendations of the National Council of Teachers of Mathematics (NCTM), the Conference Board of the Mathematics Sciences (CBMS), U.S. DOE, and the Mathematics Sciences Research Institute (MSRI).
+These standards have been aligned with the Alabama Course of Study to ensure that candidates in programs that span grades K-5 have a deep knowledge and understanding of all the numerical practices that students in this grade band should develop. - iv.
 Course Content.
 Literacy in Mathematics Education Course.
 Candidates shall (ANA p.
-49): - i.
-Have knowledge of historical developments in mathematics. - ii.
-Demonstrate knowledge of the basic structures and problem types of word problems for all operations and proper sequencing to support student understanding of the meaning of the operations. - iii.
-Understand the developmental nature of mathematics and the interconnections among mathematical concepts. - iv.
-Demonstrate knowledge of common errors and misconceptions about the operations and how to help students learn. - v.
-Demonstrate knowledge of the phases students move through in developing fluency.

-- vi.
-Use their knowledge of students to affirm and support full participation and continued study of mathematics by all students. - vii.
-Use appropriate technology to support the learning of mathematics. - viii.
-Use appropriate formative and summative assessment methods to assess student learning and program effectiveness. - ix.
-Use formative assessments to monitor student learning and to adjust instructional strategies and activities. - ${\tt x.}$ Use summative assessments to determine student achievement and to evaluate the mathematics program. - xi.
-Know when and how to use student groupings such as collaborative groups, cooperative learning, and peer teaching. - e.
+49): - I. Have knowledge of historical developments in mathematics. - II.
+Demonstrate knowledge of the basic structures and problem types of word problems for all operations and proper sequencing to support student understanding of the meaning of the operations. - III.
+Understand the developmental nature of mathematics and the interconnections among mathematical concepts. - IV.
+Demonstrate knowledge of common errors and misconceptions about the operations and how to help students learn. - V. Demonstrate knowledge of the phases students move through in developing fluency. - VI.
+Use their knowledge of students to affirm and support full participation and continued study of mathematics by all students. - VII.
+Use appropriate technology to support the learning of mathematics. - VIII.
+Use appropriate formative and summative assessment methods to assess student learning and program effectiveness. - IX.
+Use formative assessments to monitor student learning and to adjust instructional strategies and activities. - X. Use summative assessments to determine student achievement and to evaluate the mathematics program. - XI.
+Know when and how to use student groupings such as collaborative groups, cooperative learning, and peer teaching. - v.
 Faculty.
-The faculty should include at least one instructor with professional educational work experience in K-5 mathematics. - f.
-Field experience shall be embedded in each of the four courses.
+The faculty should include at least one instructor with professional educational work experience in K-5 mathematics. - (f) Field experience shall be embedded in each of the four courses.

-Statutory Authority: Code of Ala.
-1975, §§16-3-16, 16-23-14, and 16-6G-1, et seq.
+Statutory Authority: Ala.
+Code §§ 16-3-16, 16-23-14, and 16-6G-1 et seq (1975).